mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

-In the diagram above the OvS circuitry is a bit more complex because it is performing VLAN tagging/untagging of the "tenant" network on ```br-ex``` (OvS bridge) internal port, which in turn carries VxLAN traffic, that is then forwarded internally to the ```br-tun``` where the VTEP lives (with the IP address of the previously mentioned internal port), and terminates each ```VNI``` corresponding to each tenant, then the traffic is forwarded via OvS internal patches to the ```br-int``` bridge that in turn forwards the traffic to the instance's qvo veth device.
+In the diagram above the OvS circuitry is a bit more complex because it is performing VLAN tagging/untagging of the "tenant" network on **br-ex** (OvS bridge) internal port, which in turn carries VxLAN traffic, that is then forwarded internally to the **br-tun** where the VxLAN tunnel endpoint lives (for short VTEP - it holds the IP address of the previously mentioned internal port), and terminates each **VNI** corresponding to each tenant, then the traffic is forwarded via OvS internal patches to the **br-int** bridge that in turn forwards the traffic to the instance's qvo veth device.

 For the same purpose, there is an excellent tool from Jiri Benc: **plotnetcfg**[^3].
 To run it needs either root privileges or **CAP_SYS_ADMIN** and **CAP_NET_ADMIN** capabilities.
 The tool will create an output file in dot format, that can then be converted for example to PNG format with the **dot** command.